 Nevertheless, the contrast in the German election could not have been more stark.
 The ruling Christian Democrats retained their top spot as they ran an issue-free campaign, but lost votes in the process.

 In contrast, the business-oriented Free Democrats and the Left gained votes by actually suggesting policy changes.
 There might yet be hope for substantive political dialogue.

-This article appears in the Oct.
-3, 2009, edition of National Journal Daily.
+This article appears in the October 3, 2009, edition of NJ Daily.